secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc-beta.md

 Go to https://mycrypto.com/account/send while on the Kovan network.

-> NOTE: If your output from Part 8 inlcudes a ")" do not include it in this part!
-Also if you are unable to successfully send the custom transaction with

 1. For amount leave it at "0"
 2. Towards the bottom of the screen there is an option "advanced" turn this on by clicking.
 3. In the "data" field paste in the data from the output when you ran "generate set-address" in the cli.